stylelint-scss/stylelint-scss/README.md

 ### `@`-each

-- [`at-each-key-value-single-line`](./src/rules/at-each-key-value-single-line/README.md): This is a rule that checks for situations where users have done a loop using map-keys and grabbed the value for that key inside of the loop.
+- [`at-each-key-value-single-line`](./src/rules/at-each-key-value-single-line/README.md): This is a rule that checks for situations where users have done a loop using map-keys or map.keys and grabbed the value for that key inside of the loop.

 ### `@`-else